 Pulse is the mobile app for managing your property on Booking.com with an easy-to-use design lets you take care of tasks on the go.
 It includes features like a calendar, an overview of arrivals and departures and the ability to manage availability.
 You’ll even receive notifications about new bookings, guest reviews, and cancellations.

-From being able to easily update your prices across all channels to reduce your chances of an overbooking, we understand the importance of channel managers.
+From being able to easily update your prices across all channels to reduce your chances of overbooking, we understand the importance of channel managers.
 This is why we make it easy to connect yours to your Booking.com account.
-Simply log into the extranet, click on Account in the navigation, select Channel Manager from the drop-down list, then select your provider and follow the outlined steps to activate your connection.
+Simply log into the extranet, click on 'Account' in the navigation, select 'Connectivity provider' from the drop-down list, then select your provider and follow the outlined steps to activate your connection.

 The Booking.com extranet is the administrative dashboard for your property.
 In it, you will have access to all information displayed on your property page, including:

 You can also see a record of past and future reservations, analytics about your property’s performance, opportunity to set up deals, and much more.